Aitorzan3/NeuCoReClass-AD/README.md

 ```
 ## License

-NeuCoReClass AD is made available open-sourced under the AGPL-3.0 License.
+NeuCoReClass AD is made available open-source under the MIT License.
 For more details, see the LICENSE file in the repository.